paralympics/sdms-user-guide/docs/participants/registration-and-update.md

 ## Details

-Users must navigate the Registration & Update search screen before they can modify any participant details.
+Users must navigate the Athlete Registration search screen/table before they can modify any participant details.
 By clicking on a row in the grid or on the *New Athlete/Guide* button,users reach the details tab with fields described in the following table.

 | **Field**                                                            | **Format**                                                               | **Searchable**      | **Comments**                                                                                                                                                                                                                                  |
 | -------------------------------------------------------------------- | ------------------------------------------------------------------------ | ------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |